 There are things we want to make better, like compacting the uploader so it only takes up half a pocket and is more portable.
 It is portable with a battery pack now, but it's just not small enough to be practical to carry all over the place right now.

-When we saw you both in November at the D-Data Exchange event, you hadn't yet closed the loop...
+When we saw you both at the most recent D-Data Exchange event, you hadn't yet closed the loop...
 This all moved quicker than you were expecting, right?

 Scott) We've been going non-stop since December, and every night for a year from when we first got data off the CGM, in mid-November '13.